GlitchCog/ChatGameFontificator/README.md

 * Where are all my Twitch Emotes?
 I find myself incapable of expression without absurd little faces!

 I'm considering adding them, but it's going to be a bit of work.
 I personally don't like emoji or even emoticons, and I don't use them myself.
 But I know that the average Twitch chat is approximately 50% Kappa to 50% actual content, so I understand that my perspective on the matter is firmly the minority view.
-If I am to include any Twitch Emotes, I want to build in the option to have them match the fonts, and until I do that, it'll have to wait.
-I think I dislike Twitch Emotes because of how how blurry and pixelated they are.
+I think I dislike Twitch Emotes because of how blurry and pixelated they are.
 I like sharp edges, like the jagged edges of old video game fonts.
 I don't want anti-aliased and artifacted stuff in my program.
 Having said that, if you can't wait, please feel free to take my code and add them in yourself.
 I won't mind in the slightest.

 * What's the difference between these two fonts?